jwplayer/jwplatform-docs/docs/building_your_site/widgets/feeds_widgets.md

 ###The Basics

 The JavaScript widget uses jQuery, UnderscoreJS, and Handlebars.
-In order to modify the widget for your site, you will configure `index.html`.
+In order to modify the widget for your site, you will configure `index.html` and (optionally) `templates/item.hbs`.

 The feed classes follow the JW Player skinning model.
 See our [CSS Reference](/building_your_site/widgets/feeds_widget_css_reference.md) for more information on modifying `css/style.css` and skinning your widget.